Monday Night Football, Week 3: Cowboys vs. Giants - Prediction

-The rest of the DBN staff picks for the game are below.
+The rest of the DBN staff picks for the game are below, courtesy of our friends at Tallysight.
 You can use this as your open thread for the game.

 Loading comments...